 She thanked me and said that she prefers if donors use CanadaHelps for their donations despite the fact that it retains 3% of the donation as it costs her organization more in administration fees to receive the donation, deposit it and issue a tax receipt.
-Here’s the web site CanadaHelps.org
+The web site is CanadaHelps.org

 Useful information on Charitable Bequests........
 Charitable Bequests